qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

 This is useful when updating the general sections of the documentation, adding tutorials, modifying the build instructions, and more.

+.. note:: In case you are interested in generating the Example Gallery, you
+          would need to first run ``python tools/example_gallery/main.py`` to generate the examples ``rst`` for the gallery.

 2. Building the documentation (rst + API)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~